 SYNC I/O is able to resolve to Bi-Phase/Tach information for use as a clock reference.
-Bi-Phase/Tach can synthesize positional reference, but you must provide a reference start address (see "Bi-Phase Position Trimming" on page 45 for other requirements).
+Bi-Phase/Tach can synchronize positional reference, but you must provide a reference start address (see "Bi-Phase Position Trimming" on page 46 for other requirements).
+Pro Tools will not lock until the Bi-Phase signal is present.

-To configure Bi-Phase/Tach settings, you need to use the SYNC I/O Setup software utility or the front panel of the SYNC I/O.
+To configure Bi-Phase/Tach settings, you need to use the SYNC I/O Setup software utility (Windows only) or SYNC I/O front panel controls.